We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Comparing emerald versus princess cut diamonds involves understanding how they differ across the traits that make up a gem.

-Here are some guidelines to help you decide between the two cuts.
+Here are some guidelines to help you decide between them.

 Opt for an emerald cut if: